 Japan spacecraft releases rover to asteroid in last mission

-Japan’s space agency says its Hayabusa2 spacecraft has released a small rover that will land on the surface of an asteroid as part its final mission before heading back to Earth.
+Japan’s Hayabusa2 spacecraft released a small rover on Thursday that will land on the surface of an asteroid as part its final mission before heading back to Earth, Japan’s space agency said.

-The Japan Aerospace Exploration Agency, or JAXA, said the Minerva-II2 rover began its slow descent to the asteroid Ryugu early Thursday.
+The Minerva-II2 rover began a slow descent to the asteroid Ryugu, the Japan Aerospace Exploration Agency, or JAXA, said.

 Hayabusa2 arrived in the area in June 2018.
 It has collected soil samples and other data from the asteroid 300 million kilometers (180 million miles) from Earth in a series of missions aimed at obtaining clues to the origin of the solar system.

-The spacecraft will collect data and images of the rover’s decent over the next few days to Ryugu to research the asteroid’s gravity.
+The spacecraft released the rover, which resembles a circular cookie tin, from about 1 kilometer (0.6 mile) above the asteroid’s surface.
+It will collect data and images of the rover as it desends over the next few days to Ryugu _ named after a dragon castle in a Japanese folk tale _ to research the asteroid’s gravity.

+It is the last mission for the hugely popular spacecraft, whose name means falcon.

 Comments